zekyll/OMPEval/README.md

 ```

 ## Building
 To build a static library (./lib/ompeval.a) on Unix systems, use `make`.
-To enable SSE4 support, use `make SSE4=1`.
+To enable -msse4.1 switch, use `make SSE4=1`.
 Run tests with `./test`.
 For Windows there's currently no build files, so you will have to compile everything manually.
 The code has been tested with MSVC2013, TDM-GCC 5.1.0 and MinGW64 6.1 on Windows, and with g++ 4.8 on Debian.

 ## About the algorithms used